LuaDist-core/github-pusher/README.md

 - `PUSHER_GITHUB_TOKEN` - Github access token allowing to create repositories on the given account (no default, must be set)
 - `PUSHER_TRAVIS_TOKEN` - Travis access token for the given account (no default, must be set)
 - `PUSHER_TRAVIS_SYNC_WAIT` - how long should the pusher wait for Travis to synchronize with the Github account (defaults to `30`)
+- `PUSHER_TRAVIS_MAX_TRIES` - how many times we should try to activate repositories on Travis if the amount of still inactive packages stays the same (defaults to `5`)